Collecting community input on the design of Wick High Street

 Engaging with the Wick community

 Wick is a relatively small community up in the Highlands in Scotland with population of only 7,333 people.
-During this engagement, Sustrans were keen to reach out to local residents, business owners and visitors in Wick to find out what they like the town centre and to hear their ideas about the changes they'd like to see.
+During this engagement, Sustrans were keen to reach out to local residents, business owners and visitors in Wick to find out what they like about the town centre and to hear their ideas about the changes they'd like to see.

 Sustrans were committed to use every means possible to engage with the local community to ensure that their views were represented and the new proposal would work for everyone.